Ambrevar/dotfiles/README.md

 ## Overview

 This repository contains scripts and configuration files for various Unix programs.
-It targets Arch Linux and FreeBSD, but since these are "fundamental" Unix distributions, it might work for most other Unices as well.
-I tried hard to maintain universality: it should work anywhere (whatever the versions of the programs are installed) with as few modifications as possible.
+I tried hard to maintain universality: it should work anywhere (Arch Linux, FreeBSD...), with whichever version of the programs.
+In the worst case, very few modifications will be necessary.

-Most interesting parts include advanced configuration for Emacs, Mutt, and some interesting shell scripts like a video transcoding wrapper using FFmpeg.
+Most interesting parts include advanced configuration for Awesome, Emacs, Mutt, ranger, Zsh and some shell scripts.

 --------------------------------------------------------------------------------
 ## Description